 Change location settings on Android Devices

-Want to be shocked about this tracking?
-Click here to read more about the "Frequent Locations" feature.
+Want to see what this tracking does?
+Tap or click here to read more about the “Frequent Locations” feature.

 2. Limit ad tracking

-Ending location tracking may sound extreme, which is why you may prefer to combat the ads themselves. iOS and Android also provide built-in options to minimize and limit ad tracking.
+Ending location tracking may sound extreme, which is why you may prefer to combat the ads themselves.
+Thankfully, iOS and Android provide built-in options to minimize and limit ad tracking.

-These tools will not wholly stop companies from tracking your phone activities, and they won't limit the number of ads you see, but they will allow you to reset your advertising ID and unlink any targeted advertising profiles that are associated with your particular gadget.
+These tools will not totally stop companies from tracking your phone activities, and they won’t limit the number of ads you see, but they will allow you to reset your advertising ID and unlink any targeted advertising profiles associated with your gadgets.

 Here’s how to limit ad tracking on both iOS and Android:

 - Tap “Advertising”